storlak/PythonMiniProjects/003 - D5L Dictionary/README.md

 5. [Known issues](#known-issues)
 6. [Contact & Forum & Wiki](#contact)

-**********************************
+---

 ## Introduction

 D5L is a dictionary with 5 languages.
-It includes English, Turkish, French, Russian and simple Chinese.
-The main goal of D5L dictionary is to find meaning, synonym and antonym of words in these 5 languages.
+It includes English, Turkish, French, Russian, and Simplified Chinese.
+The main goal of D5L dictionary is to find the meaning, synonym, and antonym of words in these 5 languages.

-- D5L is written in python and includes a Tkinter.
+- D5L is written in Python and includes Tkinter.
-- Searches meaning of words, synonymes, antonymes in English, Turkish, French, Russian and Chinese.
+- Searches meaning of words, synonyms, antonyms in English, Turkish, French, Russian, and Chinese.
-- Using PyMultiDictionary as database.
+- Using PyMultiDictionary as the database.
 - Requirements: Tkinter, Messagebox, Pymultidictionary.
-- Use help menu (F1) to have more information and support.
+  -Use the help menu (F1) to have more information and support.

 ## How to Install

-Various ways of installing the D5L:
+You can install D5L in various ways:

-- Fork the repository to your Github and run main.py
+- Fork the repository to your GitHub and run main.py.
-- Download the .exe file for windows. (soon!)
+- Download the .exe file for Windows (coming soon!).
-- Install via flathub for Linux. (soon!)
+- Install via Flathub for Linux (coming soon!).
-- Download .deb file for Linux. (soon!)
+- Download the .deb file for Linux (coming soon!).
-- Download main.py, constants,py, gui_utils.py, menu_utils.py and run main.py
+- Download main.py, constants.py, gui_utils.py, and menu_utils.py, and run main.py.
   - main.py for English.
-    - main_fr.py for French. (not functional yet)
+  - main_fr.py for French (not functional yet).
-    - main_ru.py for Russian. (not functional yet)
+  - main_ru.py for Russian (not functional yet).
-    - main_ch.pt for Chinese. (not functional yet)
+  - main_ch.py for Chinese (not functional yet).
-    - main_tr.py for Turkish. (not functional yet)
+  - main_tr.py for Turkish (not functional yet).

 Installing necessary modules: